WebOfTrust/keri/docs/Q-and-A-Security.md

 KERI doesn't give similar guarantees then a DLT.
 For an identifier system you don't need all that a DLT gives, you can do an identifier system without a DLT.
 All you need is what KERI gives.
 And then we define what KERI gives both the similarities and the unsimilaries In excruciating detail.
 And it is not true that a witness structure must do what a DLT does.
 It's much much simpler, which has been explained [here](#q-the-guarantees-stated-about-keri-are-inappropriate-without-a-particular-witness-structure).
 (*SamMSmith*)

+---

-# Q&A section Watchers
+## Q&A section Watchers

+---

 ## *Q: How can we detect duplicity?
-Suppose controller has power over witnesses.
+Suppose controller has power over witnesses

 In a Public setting `duplicity detection` protects the validator from any duplicity on the part of the controller and any resources such as witness that are controlled by the controller.

 Since a given controller in a public setting may not know who all a given validator is using for duplicity detection (watchers etc), the controller can't ensure that they will not be detected.
 And once detected any value that their public identifier had is now imperiled because *any entity with both copies can proof irrefutably to any other entity that the controller is duplicitous (i.e. not trustable)*. \
 (*SamMSmith*)

 ## **Q: Do Witness/Validator systems introduce a trusted intermediary layer?

-_and introduce a centralized set of `Location Providers`, who you must trust to be nice and let you hop to another Location?_
+*and introduce a centralized set of `Location Providers`, who you must trust to be nice and let you hop to another Location?*

-Your witnesses in KERI are _not_ under the control of any intermediairy per definition.
+Your witnesses in KERI are *not* under the control of any intermediairy per definition.
 It’s a choice.
 And this choice is to be made by the controller.
 KERI is globally observable because its ambient availability.
-A validator gets the _signal_ from duplicity detection.
+A validator gets the *signal* from duplicity detection.
 And then the controller could indicate what’s going on (if the controller is not maliicious of course).

 This how a `validator` can reconcile with a fallback mechanism (eg. key rotation).
 KERI does not guarantee liveness of the keystate (example where you have liveliness of key compromise: a btc address and its authorotative key).

 Instead, KERI is a key compromise discovery mechanism.
 And if there is a compromise, you can send a signal.
 KERI is all about end verifiability of digital signatures.
 Digital signatures are legal contracts and it's dependent on the ecosystem governance framework how to avoid liability of the controller for the right key state.
 KERI does not answer that question.
 The liable controller can add on several layers in / with KERI to reduce the risk of the controllers liability.
 The risk that succesfull attacks can occur, can be deminished because they can add extra protection mechanisms.

 ## *Q: What is the scenario for a Verifier to check the key status?

 A verifier that gets a VC checks the issuer. with the public key.\
 So it's approximately equivalent to resolving a DID in most cases.\
-*(CharlesCunningham)* and *(RobertMitwicki)*
+*(CharlesCunningham)*and*(RobertMitwicki)*

 ## *Q: What is the scenario for a Verifier to check the key status?

-_KERI has a content centric approach_: it's what we get and not where we get it.
+*KERI has a content centric approach*: it's what we get and not where we get it.
 So as soon as you have the KEL (get it from anywhere, what matters is the consistency of that log.
 The public key is stored in the KEL.

 ## *Q What’s the difference between a Watcher and a Juror

 Both are validators.
 Jurors report duplicity, validators won’t.

+---

-# Q&A KERI and blockchain settled DIDs
+## Q&A KERI and blockchain settled DIDs

+---

 ## ***Q: Is it possible to create a KERI DID that is permanently locked to the "did:key" style / ephemeral?

 It is.
 Sections 2.2.3 - 2.3.1 of the [white paper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) explains transferrability and the "basic"-type identifier, which always represents a public key and may be either transferrable (can be updated) or non-transferrable (ephemeral/did:key style). section 14.2 actually details how these are encoded, basically check the first few chars of the identifier.\
 *(CharlesCunningham)*

 ## ***Q: DID data model supports verification methods which are not based on public keys or even any cryptography at all.
 KERI can't do this?
-_In many ways KERI is "better" than DIDs, especially when it comes to proof-of-control.
-But I think this is one thing that DIDs can do that KERI can't: verification methods which are not based on public keys or even any cryptography at all._
+*In many ways KERI is "better" than DIDs, especially when it comes to proof-of-control.
+But I think this is one thing that DIDs can do that KERI can't: verification methods which are not based on public keys or even any cryptography at all.*

 KERI can support them, with some special event type, they use it to store CRDT ops.\
-(_@OR13b_)
+(*@OR13b*)
 The point of KERI is to maintain to control of key-derived identifiers.
 It's not intended to provide all the capabilities of DID.\
 (*@_stevetodd*)